Home Page

 It's Your right

 Federal Law gives all workers a legal right to organize a Union.
 It is illegal for your employer to threaten you or discriminate against you because you support a Union.
-It is illegal for your employer to threaten to close down the business because workers organize a Union.
+It is illegal for your employer to threaten to close down the business because workers organize a Union

 A Union is working people getting together to defend each other, and to work in unity to make improvements on the job.
 In the ILWU and our marine division , the IBU, the members make the decisions about the issues that affect us.
 That's democracy.
 That's what a Union is all about.

 There is not a single US Citizen who has not benefited from the struggles, sacrifices and victories of the US labor movement.
 Things we take for granted--child labor laws, unemployment insurance, the 8-hour day, the minimum wage, health and safety regulations--are a direct result of the strikes, sit-downs, slow-downs, and actions of organized workers.

-Unfortunately, most of this history has been effectively purged from our collective memory.
-The US political establishment portrays unions as out of date and somehow "no longer necessary."
+Let the ILWU help you in organizing your workplace.
 It doesn't matter what business or industry you are in or what part of the country you are in, we can help.
 Don't be afraid to approach any union, regardless of their name : hospitals have been organized by the Longshoremen, office workers by the United Auto Workers, etc.

 What is a union?